A MURDER OF CROWS

 Paul Kennedy adds: “In this age of the ‘new imperialism,’ similar calls [as in Germany] could be heard in every other Great Power; as Gilbert Murray wickedly observed in 1900, each country seemed to be asserting, ‘We are the pick and flower of nations … above all things qualified for governing others.'”
 (9)

 The psychological factors of the ongoing imperialist competition, however, were of a nature that the governments in question could not simply mollify by a new treaty with power X or the establishment of one more army corps.
-They had a life of their own, and in retrospect, it would seem that what the continental powers crucially lacked was a reliable crisis- control mechanism.
+They had a life of their own, and in retrospect, it would seem that what the continental powers crucially lacked were reliable crisis-control mechanisms.

-Among the important stations on the road to the First World War, which broke out in 1914 as a consequence of the vanities of European policy-making, the author likes to present the following blog entries:
+Among the important stations on this road, which broke out in 1914 as a consequence of these vanities of European policy-making, the author likes to present the following articles in detail: